benderpt/streamlit_microlearning_template/README.md

 - `app.py`: This is the file to run the app.

 ## Usage Instructions
-To develop a new section from this template, you should have a microlearning session organized, with media, title, content, and questions.
+To develop your microlearning from this template, you should have a microlearning session organized, with media, title, content, and questions.

 The `sections_structure.json` file should be edited in which each item represents a section of the session.